 - Android Versus Everyone Else

-The rooting of Android phones has become both a boon to device owners and a thorn on the side of some providers and hardware manufacturers.
-To gain root access means to remove security blocks that keep users from having system access.
-In many ways, these security measures are there to prevent people from damaging their operating systems, as untrained actions can render a phone as useless as a brick, hence the term “bricking your phone.”
-Most root users have learned where the proper forums are and how to avoid damaging your device and restoring it to working condition, should the unspeakable happen.
+The rooting of Android phones has become both a boon to device owners and a thorn to some providers and hardware manufacturers.
+Gaining root access means removing security blocks that keep users from having system access.
+In many ways, these security measures prevent people from damaging their operating systems, as untrained actions can render a phone as useless as a brick, hence the term “bricking your phone.”
+Should the unspeakable happen, most root users have learned where the proper forums are and how to avoid damaging their device and restoring it to working condition.
 The biggest benefit of root access is that you can remove bloatware (the unwanted apps that come pre-installed on your device, taking up space and resources) and the ability to fully customize the interface through the use of ROMs or customization apps.

-There are also many ‘entry-level’ phones – phones that offer Android OS, but without all of the benefits of the more popular, high-end phones.
-LG and Sony-Ericsson have several models as great as a phone but simply haven’t had as many user upgrades.
+Many ‘entry-level’ phones offer Android OS without all the benefits of the more popular, high-end phones.
+LG and Sony-Ericsson have several models that are as great as phones but haven’t had as many user upgrades.
 Some do not come with WiFi or have not been rooted; perhaps they lack CPU speed or system memory.
 These phones are great for casual users.
-Still, if you wish to “own” your phone, want root access, or wish to try your hand at development for the mobile devices, you might wish to do your research at any of several android specific developer forums.
+Still, if you wish to “own” your phone, want root access, or try your hand at development for mobile devices, you might want to research at any of several Android-specific developer forums.
 Just search for it – you’ll find plenty of them out there.
 You can also download Android ROMs.

-As far as the other OS offerings for smartphones, there is the ever-popular but losing ground, iOS on the iPhones, and a few iterations of Windows for mobile phones.
-Both are closed source operating systems, making it difficult to develop for them, which drastically limits the app offerings.
+Regarding the other OS offerings for smartphones, there is the ever-popular but losing ground, iOS on the iPhones and a few iterations of Windows for mobile phones.
+Both are closed-source operating systems, making developing them difficult, drastically limiting the app offerings.
 The market isn’t as competitive.
 Ease of use is pretty high across the board, but the final decision regarding which OS you prefer should be based on a well-researched investigation on your part.
-Please put your hands on the different phones, and feel them out.
-Many of the options available are more device-specific than OS-specific, so be sure to check out numerous phones and get a good feel for what may well be your best friend for the next year or two.
+Please put your hands on the different phones and feel them out.
+Many options are more device-specific than OS-specific, so be sure to check out numerous phones and get a good feel for what may well be your best friend for the next year or two.